INEWMax/objective-c-style-guide/README.md

 When a project involves some similar apps with only small functional difference it's recommended to use the same code base as much as possible.
 In that way it will be easy to maintain the code among all apps during all the project lifecycle (es. sharing bugfixes or enhance functionalities).

-The XCode project it's unique for all apps and the specific app configuration is made by different  Targets .
+The XCode project it's unique for all apps and the specific Brand configuration is made by defining different Targets as per Deploy Configuration.

+**For example:**

+Project Name:

+ - Kitchen

+Brands Names:

+ - DeLonghi
+ - Kenwood

+Targets Names:

+ - KenwoodDev
+ - DeLonghiDev
+ - ...

+Configuration Files:

+ - KenwoodDev.plist & KenwoodDev.pch
+ - DeLonghiDev.plist & DeLonghiDev.pch
+ - ...

+Product Names:

+ - KenwoodDev.app
+ - DeLonghiDev.app
+ - ...

+The XCode Asset group should contain one subfolder for each Brand.
+Every Brand subfolder should have the same substructure that groups Seed Database, Fonts, Images, .xcassets, etc.
+Elements contained in Brand's subfolders should be linked only to proper Brand's Target.
+In this way only Brand assets will be included in the bundle at compile time.

 ### Warnings